gear

 Pro Co RAT

-Extremely versatile, from creamy to biting.
-A favorite of David Gilmour and Jeff Beck.
+Versatile, from creamy to biting: David Gilmour, Jeff Beck.

 Ampeg SVT-VR Ampeg SVT-VR